xRushG/CSharpLibraSuite/README.md

 ## Library "WinRegistry"
-The WinRegistry provides a set of functionalities for interacting with the Windows registry, a hierarchical database used to store configuration settings and options for the operating system, software applications, and user preferences on Microsoft Windows operating systems.
+The WinRegistry library provides functionalities for interacting with the Windows registry, a hierarchical database used to store configuration settings and options for the operating system, software applications, and user preferences on Microsoft Windows.

-Key features of the WinRegistry extension include:
+### Key Features
+Helper Class: WinRegistry

-1) Registry Access: It enables reading from and writing to the Windows registry, allowing users to retrieve and modify registry keys, subkeys, and values.
+- Simplifies reading from and writing to the Windows registry.
+- Allows users to retrieve and modify registry keys, subkeys, and values.
-2) Registry Entry Representation: The extension provides classes such as Entry to represent individual registry entries, encapsulating properties like registry hive, path, name, value, and value kind.
-3) Type-Safe Operations: WinRegistry facilitates type-safe operations by providing methods to handle various data types supported by the Windows registry, such as strings, integers, booleans.
+- Provides methods to handle various data types supported by the Windows registry, such as strings, integers, and booleans.

+Generic Class: WinRegistryEntry\<T\>

+- Represents individual registry entries.
+- Encapsulates properties like registry hive, path, name, value, and value kind.
+- Offers validation and fluent operations for registry entries.

-Overall, the WinRegistry library from CSharpLibraSuite simplifies the process of working with the Windows registry, offering a convenient and robust solution for managing registry settings and configurations in Windows-based applications and systems.
+Overall, the WinRegistry library from CSharpLibraSuite simplifies working with the Windows registry, offering a convenient and robust solution for managing registry settings and configurations in Windows-based applications and systems.

 # Disclaimer: Usage and copy of Library